 Design an Eye-Catching Stand

-Your exhibition stand is probably the most important factor in determining how many visitors you receive.
+Your exhibition stand is probably the most important factor in determining the success of an exhibition.
 You want a stand that will really attract attention and stand out from your competitors.
 Look to create something unique with large graphics.
 Being taller than other stands can be helpful, as can clever use of lighting.
 Don’t have too much text on your stand, it will look cluttered and no-one will read it.
 Make sure that all logos and text are large enough to be read across the hall and try to come up with a memorable slogan.

 Make Your Stand Interactive